Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 Trying to make things short:

 - The benefit of **dedicating SHIR** to each factory instance would be to allow for each developer to get a distinct networking path to their own data sources
-- That implies that each developer use different data sources, and not just different credentials
+- That implies that each developer use different physical data sources for the same logical one, and not just different credentials
+  - The same table is actually loaded from different servers depending on the developer.
+That's original but why not?
 - Which means we are serious about security, which means we are using Azure Key Vault to store those secrets (and not the native ADF option)
 - But there is currently no way to dedicate a Key Vault instance the same way we're dedicating SHIR (a benefit of their hidden wiring)
 - So the developers can only read secrets coming from the same Key Vault
 - Since we're using a single repository, that means the same secrets
 - Which breaks the whole equation

-While I'm lobbying the ADF team to solve that gap, the only solution for those requirements would be to stop using the same repository.
+Currently the only solution that satisfies these unusual requirements would be to stop using the same repository in ADF.

 Moving on, we can focus on **sharing SHIR**.
 As before, we will deploy the shared SHIR in one or multiple **infrastructure** factory instances.
 The release pipeline will here also update the SHIR `LinkedId` property to point to the right SHIR when moving through environments.